mustafar/nh-recipes/content/blog/moradabadi-pulao/index.md

 ## Cooking the chicken
 Take a pressure cooker and roast the Sookha Sabut Masala for 15 sec in 30ml oil.
 Add half a litre water and chicken to it.
 Add the Potli, close the lid and cook on med flame with just 1 whistle (or 25 min with no whistle).
 Open the cooker when the pressure is down to zero.

-Drain and save the Yakhni (stalk).
+Drain and save the Yakhni (stock).
 Separate the chicken pieces.
 Separate and mash ginger, garlic, and onion into a pulp.
 Throw out everything else (or compost).

 ### Cooking the pulao
 Heat the remaining oil (120ml) in a bigger pot (at least 3-4 litre pot – very important).
 Add chopped onions and fry till it is golden (save a bit for garnishing).
 Add the cooked chicken and the pulp (onion, ginger, garlic) fry it for about a minute.
 Add whipped yogurt and give it a mix, cook for another minute.

 Add soaked rice (without water) cautiously so it doesn’t break.
-Add stalk to the mix, to the level that it just immerses the everything (and not beyond or over it).
-If stalk falls short, then add a little bit of warm water.
+Add stock to the mix, to the level that it just immerses the everything (and not beyond or over it).
+If stock falls short, then add a little bit of warm water.
 Add salt to taste.
 Cook 5 minute on high and 15  min on simmer with the lid on (and tightly sealed – I use something heavy on the top)

-When you open the lid after 20 min, you will the top layer of rice almost standing in air (which means you are done).
-Garnish with saved fried onions (Optional: chopped dhania leaves).
+When you open the lid after 20 min, you will see the top layer of rice almost standing in air which means you are done.
+Garnish with saved fried onions, and optionally, chopped dhania leaves.